[Much of my site will be useless to you if you've got the images turned off!]

 Without presuming to decide the purely legal question, on which it seems evident to me from Madison's and Hamilton's papers that the Fathers of the Constitution were not agreed, I saw in State Rights the only availing check upon the absolutism of the sovereign will, and secession filled me with hope, not as the destruction but as the redemption of Democracy.
 The institutions of your Republic have not exercised on the old world the salutary and liberating influence which ought to have belonged to them, by reason of those defects and abuses of principle which the Confederate Constitution was expressly and wisely calculated to remedy.
 I believed that the example of that great Reform would have blessed all the races of mankind by establishing true freedom purged of the native dangers and disorders of Republics. p517 Therefore I deemed that you were fighting the battles of our liberty, our progress, and our civilization; and I mourn for the stake which was lost at Richmond more deeply than I rejoice over that which was saved at Waterloo.

 General Beauregard confirmed to me a report which was in the papers, that you are preparing a narrative of your campaigns.
 I sincerely trust that it is true, and that the loss you were said to have sustained at the evacuation of Richmond has not deprived you of the requisite materials.
 European writers are trying to construct that terrible history with the information derived from one side only.
 I have before me an elaborate work by a Prussian officer named Sander.
 It is hardly possible that future publications can be more honourable to the reputation of your army and your own.
 His feelings are strongly Federal, his figures, especially in estimating your forces, are derived from Northern journals, and yet his book ends by becoming an enthusiastic panegyric on your military skill.
-It will impress you favourably towards the writer to know that he dwells with particular detail and pleasure on your operations against Meade when Indicates a West Point graduate and gives his Class.Longstreet was absent, in the autumn of 1863.
+It will impress you favourably towards the writer to know that he dwells with particular detail and pleasure on your operations against Meade when Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Longstreet was absent, in the autumn of 1863.

 But I have heard the best Prussian military critics regret that they had not the exact data necessary for a scientific appreciation of your strategy, and certainly the credit due to the officers who served under you can be distributed and justified by no hand but your own.